AliAnilKocak/Flutter-Web-Portfolio/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter Web application.

-A few resources to get you started if this is your first Flutter project:
+A few resources to get you started if this is your first Flutter Web project:

 - [Lab: Write your first Flutter Web app](https://flutter.dev/web)